woocommerce/woocommerce-google-analytics-integration/readme.txt

 We purposefully don't track admin visits to the site.
 Log out of the site (or open a Google Chrome Incognito window) and check if the site is there for non-admins.

-Also please make sure your Google Analytics ID under WooCommerce->Settings->Integrations.
+Also please make sure your Google Analytics ID under WooCommerce -> Settings -> Integrations.

 = Can I install it already? =